“The Fellowship of the Ring”

 Tolkien’s epic lacks sex and issues of sexuality in general, which leaves him open to the interpretation of repressed sexuality; but the emphasis on nonsexual themes just shows the extent to which he was not interested in these things.
 For him, personal devotion could definitely come in the form of spiritual discipleship, or bonding in battle, or in the form of a manual laborer’s emotional bond to the one he serves.
 These are all forms of devotions that are often denied, forgotten, or misunderstood in our peacetime world.
 No doubt, in all these kinds of relationships there were sexual ties, or ties with sexual feeling and sublimation; as always some of these feelings were homosexual.
 And to some extent it’s understandable that our world wants to uncover the ways in which such ties were hidden, denied, or abused under disguise of being something else.
 People can decide for themselves what Tolkien’s novel is about; but I find that those who interpret the central friendship as sexual have not read the novel, and do not know the changes that Jackson made.
 Indeed, the devotion that Sam shows through so much suffering in the last two movies is likely to have confused viewers, or to have left them unmoved, since devotion through fire and suffering can make little sense unless its layers are explained.

-This can include a subtext about homosexuality.
 Not all bachelors are gay, but perhaps both Bilbo and Frodo were queer; I do not think this true about Sam, Merry and Pippin, who all got married, for whatever that’s worth; but one thing that Tolkien does not particularly concern himself with is the sexual orientation of either Bilbo or Frodo, because the book is about other kinds of fears.
 Indeed, there are many reasons a man might choose to put other things before the desire to start a family: the love of war, for instance; or ascetic spiritual practice (what is sometimes called spiritual warfare against inner vices and such).
-Gandalf, indeed, regards Frodo as the single finest hobbit in the Shire; and coming from Gandalf, the novel’s exemplar of a wise being who seems to have attained his love of wisdom not in peaceful activities like marriage but through some spiritual discipline and power, this tells us something about Frodo.
+Gandalf regards Frodo as the single finest hobbit in the Shire; and coming from Gandalf, the novel’s exemplar of a wise being who seems to have attained his love of wisdom not in peaceful activities like marriage but through some spiritual discipline and power, this tells us something about Frodo.

 The second great issue I want to raise now in looking back on the series, is that Jackson has made Tolkien’s story into a war epic.
-It may be time to say some things in counterpoint, beginning with the well-known fact that the The Lord of the Rings was once a beloved item of the 60s counterculture.
-In its first decade only fans of science fiction and fantasy had known the novel.
+It may be time to say some things in counterpoint, beginning with the well-known fact that the The Lord of the Rings was once a beloved item of the 1960s counterculture.
+In the decade after its original publication in 1955, only fans of science fiction and fantasy had known the novel.
 It was the counterculture that first brought The Lord of the Rings out of relative obscurity.
-My first girlfriend, a hippie with long blond hair and blue eyes who was a vegetarian and sang songs of the 60s on an acoustic guitar, loved these books, and the animated “Hobbit.”
-And there are many reasons Tolkien’s novel is attractive to any counter-culture: as mentioned above, it does not explicitly deny, and seems to leave room for, a subtext about homosexuality, and it uses the word ‘queer’ often; it rejects the close-minded attitude of most Shirelings to new ideas; and the smoking of pipe-weed, though it was practiced all throughout the Shire and not just by the open-minded, certainly held some attraction to hippie culture.
+My first girlfriend, a hippie with long blond hair and blue eyes who was a vegetarian and sang songs of the 60s on an acoustic guitar, loved these books, as well as the animated “Hobbit.”
+And there are many reasons Tolkien’s novel is attractive to any counter-culture: as mentioned above, it seems to leave room for a subtext about homosexuality, and it uses the word ‘queer’ often; it rejects the close-minded attitude of most Shirelings to new ideas; the smoking of pipe-weed, though it was practiced all throughout the Shire and not just by the open-minded, certainly held some attraction to hippie culture.